gobitfly/etherchain-light/README.md

 ### Future features
 * ERC20 Token support
 * Signature verification
-* HTTP JSON-RPC support
+* Load balanced HTTP JSON-RPC support

 ## Usage notes
 This blockchain explorer is intended for private Ethereum chains.
 As it does not have a dedicated database all data will be retrived on demand from a backend Parity node.
 Some of those calls are ressource intensive (e.g. retrieval of the full tx list of an account) and do not scale well for acounts with a huge number of transactions.
 We currently develop the explorer using the Kovan testnet but it will work with every Parity compatible Ethereum network configuration.
-Ethe explorer is still under heavy development.
-If you find any problems please create an issue or prepare a pull request.
+The explorer is still under heavy development, if you find any problems please create an issue or prepare a pull request.

 ### Getting started
 1. Setup a nodejs & npm environment